spypaul/MQSim_CXL/README.md

 The output of the simulator will be stored in the /Results folder.
 It contains the following files:

 1. **overall.txt:** this file contains the information about cache hit count, prefetch amount, hit-under-misses count, flash read count, flush count (flash write count), prefetcher's performance metrics (coverage, accuracy, lateness, and pollution).
 2. **latency_result.txt:** this file provides the raw access latency data for each access in nano-second.
-You can utilize the data to plot latency related graphs.
+Users can utilize the data to plot latency related graphs.
 3. **latency_results_no_cache.txt:** this file provides the raw access latency data for each access in nano-second specifically for DRAM only mode.
 4. **repeated_access.txt:** this file provides data about repeated accesses when Has_cache = 1 and Has_mshr = 0.
 Each line is in the form of (PFN, is_repeated), where is_repeated can be either 1 or 0 (1 for being a repeated access).